Fescron/brechtve-kicad-things/README.md

 [GitHub release](https://img.shields.io/github/release/Fescron/KiCad.svg)
 -->

-This repository is a collection of all my commonly used settings/symbols/packages and selfmade footprints/symbols among with a page layout containing [CERN Open Hardware Licence](https://ohwr.org/cernohl) information for use in the schematic editor and PCB layout program [KiCad](http://www.kicad-pcb.org/).
+This repository is a collection of all my commonly used settings/symbols/packages and selfmade footprints/symbols among with a page layout containing [CERN Open Hardware Licence](https://ohwr.org/cernohl) information.
+These can be used in the schematic editor and PCB layout program [KiCad](http://www.kicad-pcb.org/).

 <br/>